balderdashy/sails-docs/reference/Models.ClassMethods.md

 ### .findOrCreate()
 #### Purpose
-This checks for the existence of a record.
-If it can't be found, it is created.
+This checks for the existence of the record in the first parameter.
+If it can't be found, the record in the second parameter is created.

 #### Example Usage